 №3: Anger.
 We don’t work much on design, we don’t need to organize anything.

 That is a common position of any company that doesn’t focus on the design but still hires a full-time designer for their marketing purposes.
 The truth is, the design is the most efficient means to convey the information because it’s visual and it can catch your attention.
-You might be working on anything — a new logo, packaging for your jigsaw puzzle, or artworks for your blog post, but whenever you do anything, it is much better to do your best and save as many resources as you can.
+You might be working on anything — a new logo design, packaging for your jigsaw puzzle, or artworks for your blog post, but whenever you do anything, it is much better to do your best and save as many resources as you can.

 The main resources when it comes to the design are obviously information, time, and money.
 Optimizing your approval process and automating certain tasks, you can save more of the latter two while gaining on the first one, and that is absolutely regardless of how much you work on your designs.
 If you’re a standalone business, it will make your designer’s life much easier, if you’re a design agency, it will make a significant difference for the whole team and boost the whole workflow.
 The question is – how exactly do you optimize and automate?

 №4: Bargaining.
 Special software is not worth the money.

 Naturally, the software is the best way to work everything out.

 Of course, getting software means expenses, not only usefulness.
 The main question is if the expenses are outweighed by the benefits.
 Special tools that help you manage your projects boost productivity greatly.
 According to the 2020’s report by Finances Online, 77% of high-performing companies use specialized software, and the companies that have established project management practices waste 28 times less money than those who don’t have their workflow organized.